jtlocsei/academic-kickstart/content/now/index.md

 It's amazing seeing the kids learn typing.
 By the end of the Covid-19 lockdown they'll be expert typists!

-We're living in a townhouse in Glendalough in Perth Western Australia.
+We're living in a townhouse in Perth in Western Australia.
 It's a great location close to parks.
 It doesn't have a garden but we've set up an indoor gymnastics bar at the right height for the kids (and I can just about use it too if I lift up my legs).

 ## Online Business